 Starbucks offering free coffee to health care workers and first responders for the entire month of December

-First responders and health care workers can pickup a free cup of Starbucks coffee for the entire month of December, the coffee chain announced on Tuesday.
-The company said the perk was "in response to the recent rise in COVID-19 cases and to recognize the significant efforts of the front-line responder and health care community."
+First responders and health care workers can pick up a free cup of Starbucks coffee for the entire month of December.
+The company says the perk is "in response to the recent rise in COVID-19 cases and to recognize the significant efforts of the front-line responder and health care community."

-The company said those who are eligible to claim a cup of coffee include doctors, pharmacists, firefighters, mental health workers and more.
-Hospital staff, such as security or housekeeping staff, and active-duty military are also included.
+Those who are eligible to claim a cup of coffee include doctors, pharmacists, firefighters, mental health workers and more.
+Hospital staff, such as security or housekeeping staff, and active-duty military, are also included.

 There is no limit to the offer, the company told CBS News.
 Those who qualify can claim the deal as many times as they would like through the end of 2020.